-You can have a connected loving relationship with your child without enabling them.
+You can have a connected loving relationship with your child even though they’re struggling with substances.

 If you want to connect with them, you need to look inside yourself first.

 A large part of what’s blocking your relationship is that their addiction activates every unresolved emotional wound you have.

 We all have similar wounds, that’s why most parents react to their kid’s addiction in the same way.

 We are taught to look outside of ourselves for answers and it’s a total injustice.

 It takes away our power.

 Before my daughter’s addiction I was just going through the motions of life.

 Her addiction forced me to look inside myself in a way I never had before.

 It shined a spotlight on every emotional wound, vulnerability, and insecurity I had.